 What Are The Types of OLAP Systems?

-OLAP systems vary quite a lot, and they have generally been distinguished by a letter tagged onto the front of the word OLAP.
-ROLAP and MOLAP are the big players, and the other distinctions represent little more than the marketing programs on the part of the vendors to distinguish themselves, for example, SOLAP and DOLAP.
-Here, we aim to give you a hint as to what these distinctions mean.
+OLAP systems vary quite a lot, and they have generally been distinguished by a letter tagged onto the front of the acronym “OLAP,” for On-Line Analytical Processing.
+MOLAP and ROLAP have classically been the most established types, and the other distinctions represent little more than the marketing programs on the part of the vendors to distinguish themselves, for example, SOLAP and DOLAP.
+Here, we aim to give you an idea of what these distinctions have meant.

 Relational OLAP (ROLAP) –Star Schema based

 ROLAP products (for Relational OLAP) are credited with being able to directly access data stored in relational databases.
 The notion is that they can readily retrieve transactional data, although this becomes suspect when very large data sets are in play, or if more complex calculations are to be delivered, based on the transactional data.
 ROLAP products enable organizations to leverage their existing investments in RDBMS (relational database management system) software.

 ROLAP products access a relational database by using SQL (structured query language), which is the standard language that is used to define and manipulate data in an RDBMS.
 Subsequent processing may occur in the RDBMS or within a mid-tier server, which accepts requests from clients, translates them into SQL statements, and passes them on to the RDBMS.

 ROLAP products provide GUIs and generate SQL execution plans that typically remove end-users from the SQL writing process.
 However, this over-reliance on processing via SQL statements—including processing for multidimensional analysis—is a drawback.
 Whether it is generated “transparently” or not, SQL is the language of relational tables: SQL’s vocabulary is limited and its grammar often inflexible, at least to accommodate the most sophisticated modeling required for multidimensional analyses.